-Many wouldn’t expect Love and Other Drugs from acclaimed director, Edward Zwick.
-It’s fair to say that anyone who comes out of Glory, Defiance, or Blood Diamond would say, “I bet this guy could make a hell of a love story,” and that’s a fair assessment.
-But many most likely don’t know Zwick also directed About Last Night and Leaving Normal, so he’s not a man only dedicated to the epics.
+Many wouldn’t expect Love and Other Drugs from director Edward Zwick.
+It’s fair to say that anyone who comes out of Glory, Defiance, or Blood Diamond wouldn’t say, “I bet this guy could make a hell of a romantic comedy.”
+But many, understandably, forget Zwick also directed About Last Night and Leaving Normal, so he’s not a man only dedicated to his historical epics.

 Obviously, you’re known for making epic films.
-I’m sure a lot of people have asked about you doing small-scale, but do you see it as an actual change?
-You did make About Last Night and Leaving Normal.
+I’m sure a lot of people have asked about you about making a non-epic, but do you see it as an actual change?

 Was going back to to something smaller-scale something you were looking for after Defiance?
 I know you had a lot of problems on that film.

-You know, I don’t think it was born out of that impulse.
-It was much more of a creative impulse.
+You know, I don’t think it was born out of that impulse; it was much more of a creative impulse.
 I know that when I’m writing I always want to be directing.
 And when I’m directing I always want to be writing.
 I think when you’re making something big, you want to be making something small.
-And when you’re making something small, you want to make something big (laughs).
+And when you’re making something small, you want to make something big [Laughs].
 Each have its challenges, but this was pure fun.
-I’ve had very good experiences with my past several films with the actors I’ve worked with, and I’ve been lucky to be working with great people.
+I’ve had very good experiences with my past several films with the actors I’ve worked with.
+I’ve been lucky to be working with great people.
 I’ve rarely had as nice of an experience with these two actors, who were exceedingly generous to each other and me.
 We also had fun, which is not often.
 In any case, it was a pleasure.

 I just felt like people talk about work, illness, and life as if it’s only one thing.
 That’s not my experience in life.
 My experience in life is that sometimes the most serious things are the funniest.
 And sometimes the funniest things are really serious.
 I really wanted to try to capture that, and I know it’s hard to have that tone going back and forth.
 It actually describes an experience of life to be truer than just the sort of turgid dramas or balls-out comedies.
 I’m made vaguely anxious by both of those things.